arcadia-unity/fighter-tutorial/README.md

 6. Once Arcadia has loaded, in the editor menubar select `Arcadia > Build > Internal Namespaces`.
 This will compile the core Arcadia namespaces for faster startup times.
 7. Connect to Arcadia using your favorite editor (instructions here).

+Starter code for the following walkthrough, with the completed file commented out, can be found at `fighter-tutorial/Assets/fighter_tutorial/core.clj`.

 ## Overview of the Arcadia Role System